Presidential yacht

 Presidential yacht may refer to a vessel of a country's navy that would be specially used by the country's president.
 It is common for a vessel to be designated as the presidential yacht during a fleet review.

 Some countries (below) have vessels permanently designated as presidential yachts:

 List of presidential yachts

 Egypt

-The President of Egypt has the eighth largest yacht, El Mahrousa, as his presidential yacht.
+The President of Egypt has El Mahrousa as his presidential yacht.
+The yacht, originally built in 1863 for the Khedive Isma'il Pasha of Egypt, is the oldest superyacht in the world, and as of 2024 the eleventh-largest.

 Finland

 The President of Finland has a small private yacht, Kultaranta VIII.

 India

 The INS Sumitra is the presidential yacht of India.

 Italy

 The Italian ship Argo (MEN209) is the presidential yacht of Italy.